 Have you ever tried to create the perfect summer bucket list?
-One that makes you itch to scratch everything off in record time.
+Maybe you’ve made a list that makes you eager to scratch everything off in record time.
 Proof that you’re giving your kids the best.summer.ever.

-It’s funny how we don’t realize that the simplest things are the ones we enjoy the most until it feels too late.
-You think you need that amazing deal you found at the store.
-Until a couple years later when you’re carting it out of the house to a donation box, because no one ever used it after all.
+It’s funny how we don’t realize that the simplest things are the ones we enjoy the most until it almost too late.
+It’s like that amazing deal you found at the store.
+You love it, until a couple years later when you’re carting it out of the house to a donation box, because no one ever used it after all.

 We’ve done both kinds of summers, and they can both be fulfilling and just what you need.